-Step 3 Receive an admission letter to take the examination on computer at a Pearson Professional Center within a three-month period, upon determination of your examination eligibility.
+Step 3 Receive an admission letter to take the examination on a computer at a Pearson Professional Center within three months, upon determination of your examination eligibility.

-Step 4 Schedule an appointment to take the examination within the three-month period indicated on your admission letter.
+Step 4 Schedule an appointment to take the examination within the three months indicated on your admission letter.